Einstein2150/RABIDS/DOCUMENTATION.md

-# RABIDS

-This document provides a detailed overview of each module available in the RABIDS graphical user interface, including its purpose and configurable options.

----

 ## Installation and Setup

 Before running RABIDS, you need to install several dependencies for Python, Nim, and Rust.
 The obfuscation feature also requires Docker.